Cybele Druma

 Cybele Druma is a rugby player and women's sports activist in Papua New Guinea.
 She is responsible for introducing women's rugby to the country, fighting deep societal resistance to women in sports.
 Druma was head of the Papua New Guinea Rugby Football Union, the national rugby organization; she is one of the only females in the world to have presided over a national rugby federation.
 She is also president of the new Papua New Guinea Women Rugby Union Board a role to which she was elected for consecutive terms in 2007 and 2009.
-Now, Druma the president of Port Moresby's National Capital District Rugby Union.
+In 2018 she became the president of Port Moresby's National Capital District Rugby Union.

 She has been recognized internationally for her work, and is involved in promoting women's opportunities in rugby worldwide.

 Introduction of women's rugby

 Although the Papua New Guinea Rugby Football Union was founded in 1963, followed by PNG joining World Rugby in 1993, it took until 2006 for women's rugby to begin in the country.
 Druma was at the forefront of the movement to introduce the sport for women; she organized the Women's Rugby Union, uniting over three hundred women to make it happen, so there would be opportunities for women to play.
-Although there were almost one thousand female players in Port Moresby soon after the game was introduced, players dropped off rapidly and has only experienced a resurgence in recent years.
+Although there were almost one thousand female players in Port Moresby soon after the game was introduced, players dropped off rapidly but has experienced a resurgence.